Our ExpertsNancy Arnow

 Ronald Moore joined Safe Horizon in August 2009 and is responsible for Staffing, Compensation and Benefits, Training and Development as well as Employee Relations.
 Mr. Moore spent 26 years in Human Resources at Hewlett Packard and most recently was the Director of Diversity and Inclusion for the Kimberly-Clark Company based in Atlanta, where he managed relations with several national diversity organizations.
 He has served as a member of the board of directors for over 10 non-profit organizations, including the Atlanta Chamber of Commerce and Out and Equal.
 He received a BA in Communications, an MA in Counseling, and an MLIR (Labor and Industrial Relations), all from Michigan State University.Michael Polenberg

 Vice President, Government Affairs

 Michael is responsible for directing the agency's legislative and budget advocacy on both the state and local level.
+He also oversees Safe Horizon’s legal services programs, including the Domestic Violence Law Project and the Immigration Law Project which together provide expert legal assistance to many hundreds of crime victims each year.
 Michael draws on his twenty years of advocacy work in New York to ensure that our laws explicitly help victims of crime find safety and begin to heal.
 He also fights for millions of dollars in public funding to sustain programs helping victims of child abuse, domestic violence, human trafficking and sexual assault.
 Michael's connections in and out of government increase Safe Horizon's profile and raise public awareness of the needs of crime victims.
 Michael has a BA in History from the University of Wisconsin/Madison.Rafail Portnoy

 Vice President, Information Systems & Technology